How to negotiate a tenancy agreement

 Go through the proper processes

 Sometimes, though, circumstances change during the tenancy term.
-For tenants, the most common one is the desire to move in a partner.
+For tenants, the most common one is the desire to move in with a partner.
 Assuming they don’t raise any red flags, you might be happy to agree — but there’ll be some extra paperwork.

-“Let’s say there are three tenants sharing a house,” Tim explains.
+“Let’s say there are three tenants sharing a house,” Dave explains.
 “One of them wants their partner to move in.
 You can’t just amend the agreement—the new addition would need to fill out an application form, and then a new agreement needs to be created with all four names on it.”

 Make negotiations easier by explaining the ‘why’